 Current Initiatives

-IT at Yale is actively advancing the following initiatives for FY23, selected as the technology projects providing the most value in support of Yale’s mission, with oversight and guidance by the IT Governance Committee.
-The list below is the culmination of the IT annual planning process, which takes a strategic approach from identifying emerging trends and university needs, to collaborative conversations with stakeholders across each pillar, to selecting projects to recommend for funding each fiscal year.
+IT at Yale is actively advancing the following initiatives for FY24, selected as the technology projects providing the most value in support of Yale’s mission, with oversight and guidance by the IT Governance Committee.
+The list below is the culmination of the IT annual planning process.
+IT takes a strategic approach from identifying emerging trends and university needs, hosting collaborative conversations with stakeholders across each pillar, and selecting projects to recommend for funding each fiscal year.

 Pillars